 Self love is not to be confused with being narcissistic or selfish.
 Sometimes it requires that we practice selfless selfishness.
-Sometimes we need to protect ourselves from things or people that do not have our best interest at heart.
+At times we require a bit of self protection from things or people that do not have our best interest at heart.
 An example – you find yourself in a relationship (could be a friend or lover) where they hold all the cards.
 The conversations start or stop when they want them to, you see them when they want to, they have little regard for what you need or want.
 In other words you are taking a back seat to seat to their needs.
 If we do not speak up or stick up for ourselves it’s our own fault.
 We may choose to keep these people in our lives.
 The lack of reciprocity will eventually erode the bond.
 Self Love says I will do what I can, but will not sacrifice my well being for it.

 There are times when we require that someone give it to us straight between the eyes.
 It can be delivered with a velvet glove or a full-blown sock in the face.
 Accepting tough love takes a teaspoon of courage, a cup of humility and a heap of self-love.
 You can’t be sure when it’s going to come, but if you are asking for help with a situation you’re stuck in – be prepared.
 Some of us are more sensitive than others -accepting tough love requires that we trust the person dispensing it and that the delivery has some tough and love in equal measure.